Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Abstract

 \section{Abstract}

-On modern x86 processors, data prefetching instructions can be used by programmers to boost performance.
-Although good for performance, we found that \texttt{PREFETCHW}, which is a data prefetching instruction to accelerate future write operations, has two significant security flaws on Intel processors: first, this instruction can execute on data with read-only permission; second, the execution time of this instruction leaks the current coherence state of the target data.
+Modern x86 processors have many prefetch instructions that can be used by programmers to boost performance.
+However, these instructions may also cause security problems.
+In particular, we found that on Intel processors, there are two security flaws in the implementation of \texttt{PREFETCHW}, an instruction for accelerating future writes.
+First, this instruction can execute on data with read-only permission.
+Second, the execution time of this instruction leaks the current coherence state of the target data.

-Based on these two design flaws, we build the first two cross-core cache timing attacks that can work on private caches.
-Specifically, we first propose two covert channel attacks that can achieve a 864KB/s transmission rate which is higher than all existing cache covert channel attacks.
-Then we further propose two side channel attacks that can be used to monitor the access pattern of the victim running on the same processor.
-We demonstrate the efficacy of our attacks by using them to leak private information from daily applications.
-Finally, we show that our prefetch based attacks can be used in transient execution attacks to leak more secrets within one speculative window.
+Based on these two design issues, we build two cross-core private cache attacks that work with both inclusive and non-inclusive LLCs, named Prefetch+Reload and Prefetch+Prefetch.
+We demonstrate the significance of our attacks in different scenarios.
+First, in the covert channel case, Prefetch+Reload and Prefetch+Prefetch achieve 782 KB/s and 822 KB/s channel capacities, when using only one shared cache line between the sender and receiver, the largest-to-date single-line capacities for CPU cache covert channels.
+Further, in the side channel case, our attacks can monitor the access pattern of the victim on the same processor, with almost zero error rate.
+We show that they can be used to leak private information of real-world applications such as cryptographic keys.
+Finally, our attacks can be used in transient execution attacks in order to leak more secrets within the transient window than prior work.
+From the experimental results, our attacks allow leaking about 2 times as many secret bytes, compared to Flush+Reload, which is widely used in transient execution attacks.